 Joining the Victorian Public Service (VPS) as an Administrative Officer in 1964, Paul worked in several agencies before joining the FCV in 1982.
 Due to deteriorating health, Paul left the VPS in 2003 after an almost 40-year career.

 Over his working life, Paul developed a knowledge and understanding of Victoria’s bureaucratic heritage, and the documents and systems that underpin its legacy.
 During his later career, and in retirement, Paul has assisted bureaucrats, authors, students, researchers, NGOs (including, importantly, the FCRPA) and others wanting to draw on this valuable historical resource.
 Paul continues to be an essential ‘go-to’ specialist for those interested in Victoria’s forest history.

-The following documents and links provide a guide to accessing records relating to the Forest Commission Victoria.
+The following documents and links provide information about, and access to, records relating to the Forest Commission Victoria and earlier agencies.

-This record series constitutes the general correspondence registered by the Department of State Forests (Forests Commission) during the period 1920-1983.
+Public Records Office Victoria, Series VPRS 11563 - This series constitutes the general correspondence registered by the Department of State Forests (Forests Commission) during the period 1920-1983.